VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 Using just the association table entries, the dates from two main tables, and performing **interval overlap calculations**, we infer validity and perform all required operations.

-All complex operations including database writes, have been carefully wrapped in [serialized][sqlite transactions] transactions to avoid race conditions in case of concurrent execution.
+All complex operations containing database writes, have been carefully wrapped with [serialized][sqlite transactions] transactions to avoid race conditions in case of concurrent execution.

 ## Testing
-Test client uses an in-memory test database which is always structurally identical to the production database, so there is no need to create test database container.
+Test client uses an in-memory test database which is always structurally identical to the production database.
 The test database is being created, pre-populated with specific test suite entries, and destroyed with each single or grouped test execution.
 This applies locally as well as in GitHub or Docker containers.